LDuguma/treestimator/README.md

 # Navigate to the project directory
 cd treestimator

-# Open index.html in your browser
+# Open the html in your browser
 # (You can just double-click the file)
 ```